SparkPost/support-docs/support/faq/update-on-pricing.md

 ## Will you be increasing prices for other SparkPost features and services?

 Pricing and plan changes only apply to sending volume.
-Features or additional services such as [Recipient Validation](https://www.sparkpost.com/docs/tech-resources/recipient-validation-sparkpost/) and [Dedicated IPs](https://www.sparkpost.com/docs/deliverability/dedicated-ip-pools/) are not affected by this change.
+The price of features or additional services such as [Recipient Validation](https://www.sparkpost.com/docs/tech-resources/recipient-validation-sparkpost/) and [Dedicated IPs](https://www.sparkpost.com/docs/deliverability/dedicated-ip-pools/) are not affected by this change - please do note that these features are not avialable with all messaging plans.
+Feature breakdown of the different plan tiers can be found [here](https://www.sparkpost.com/docs/faq/difference-between-starter-and-premier/).